thomaschoi143/MERN-social-media/README.md

 # MERN-social-media
-A social media application with user authentication(with registration, using JWT, HTTP-cookie), likes, adding and removing friends, posting, commenting and dark mode features using MERN, Material UI, Redux(Redux Toolkit)...
+A social media application with user authentication(with registration, using JWT, HTTP-cookie), likes, adding and removing friends, posting, commenting and dark mode features using MERN, Material UI, Redux(Redux Toolkit, RTK Query)...

 ## Preview